Our Programmes

 Child protection

-Fight against sexual abuse:
+Fighting sexual abuse:

-Individual help:
+Individual assistance:

 Talibé children

-Awareness and prevention
+Awareness-raisnig and prevention

-In parallel to the activities in the different daaras, Presidium organizes awareness campaigns on abuse and, in case of abuse, denounces the person(s) responsible to the competent authorities.
-Sentinelles provides medical and/or social follow-up for talibé children who are victims of violence.
-Once treated, we set up a social, educational and school project with their families.
-Quarterly visits are made to monitor the progress of their situation.
+In parallel with the activities in different daaras, Sentinelles organises campaigns to raise awareness of abuse and, if it occurs, reports the person or people responsible to the competent authorities.
+For talibé children who are victims of violence, Sentinelles puts medical and/or social monitoring in place.
+Once their care has finished, we set up a social, educational and academic project in their families.
+Quarterly visits are carried out to ensure that their circumstances are improving.

 Child prisoners